Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Image and Video Generation (ComfyUI, OpenArt)/_Comfy UI - Learn by Leveling Up/Image Generation (Learn by walking through concepts)/2 - Checkpoint for the brain, CLIP for Text Clip, VAE to automatically encode into image.md

 You’ll use **two `CLIP Text Encode` nodes** — one for the prompt, one for the **negative prompt** (what to avoid).

+More technically nuanced explanation:
+CLIP standas for ==**[Contrastive Language-Image Pre-training](https://www.google.com/search?q=Contrastive+Language-Image+Pre-training&rlz=1C5CHFA_enUS1017US1017&oq=what+clip+stands+for+in+comfyui&gs_lcrp=EgZjaHJvbWUyBggAEEUYOdIBCDMyMjNqMGo0qAIAsAIA&sourceid=chrome&ie=UTF-8&ved=2ahUKEwiLy-ev0OySAxUflmoFHaldCBYQgK4QegQIARAE)**==.
+It is an OpenAI-developed model that acts as a translator, converting text prompts into numerical representations (embeddings) that the Stable Diffusion model understands to generate images.

 ---

 ## 🌈 **3. `KSampler`** – Generates the Image